soodoshll/hidet/rfcs/0003-auto-parallelization.md

 have a copy of the complete result. or it can be `reduce_scatter`, after which each device will have a shard of the final result.

-We can either manually write sharding specifications for each type of op (as in Alpa), or build an automatic specification discovery tool.
+We can either manually write sharding specifications for each type of op (as in Alpa[1]), or build an automatic specification discovery tool.

 ## Shared Operator Connection

 In our design, an operator can be annotated with any valid sharding specifications.
-It will lead to a problem that the tensor required as an input by other operators can have different sharding specifications as where the tensor is produced as an output.
+It will lead to a problem that the tensor required as an input by other operators can have different sharding specifications where the tensor is produced as an output.
 Therefore, a `connect` function should be implemented to figure out the correct conversion operation (other slicing or communication ops), and estimate the required communication cost (which is used to find the optimal sharding strategy).
 ```python